You made the decision to apply to spend next semester volunteering abroad and you're stoked! Have you talked to your parents yet?

 There are tons of international volunteer programs you can join, but not all are created equal.
 Some programs charge those expensive fees only to send you to live in a foreign country to live by all by yourself and to figure out your own schedule.

 International Language Programs is different.
-You’ll be picked up by a local coordinator right in the airport once you land in your country and transportation to your school is all taken care of!
-You’ll either fly with your group or join them in your country as soon as you land (depending on which airport everyone is departing from).
+You’ll be picked up by a local coordinator right at the airport once you land in your country and transportation to your school is all taken care of!
+You’ll either fly with your ILP group or join them in your country as soon as you land (depending on which airport everyone is departing from).

 If your parents would like to speak with any of the ILP directors before you apply to be an ILP volunteer, they welcome that!
 They can email Steve (firstname.lastname@example.org) or simply call our office to schedule a call.

 Also, each ILP location has access to internet, meaning you’ll be able to use free apps to call home and tell your family all about your adventures.
-Most phone providers are starting to offer affordable international plans as well.
+Most phone providers are starting to offer affordable international phone plans as well.

 You’re All Set With A Head Teacher

-Each head teacher has a weekly Skype call with with our directors and coordinators in Utah to make sure every problem is being addressed.
+Each head teacher has a weekly call with with our directors and coordinators in Utah to make sure every problem is being addressed.
 Your head teacher will also work closely with your local coordinator, who can be a life saver when it comes to understanding the local language and culture.

 You Travel in Groups

 ILP’s main concern is safety.
-While you are living abroad, you can explore Lithuanian ice cream shops and Buddhist temples with your group, but not by yourself.
+While you are living abroad, you can explore local ice cream spots and temples ... but not by yourself.
 When you travel around to favorite vacation spots like Phuket, Thailand, three or more people in your group must travel together.

 Also, ILP is a little different than many travel programs because we keep high standards.
 All ILP volunteers sign a code of conduct with standards like no drinking, no dating and being respectful of the country they are visiting.